If you have gaps in your work force and can’t find qualified candidates, consider hiring a permanent skilled worker.

 A Labour Market Impact Assessment is not needed for Atlantic Immigration Pilot programs.

-These pilot programs will open March 6, 2017.
-We will accept up to 2,000 applications in 2017.
+We will process up to 2,000 applications in 2017.
 We will determine how many applications we accept in 2018 and 2019 at a later date.
 Find out how to hire a candidate with the Atlantic Immigration Pilot.

 Employers' RoadmapThis roadmap is a guide for employers in small to medium-sized enterprises interested in hiring foreign workers.